 The goals and objectives of this unit are as follows: to use World War I and World War II as a means to teach some history and social interactions, to improve students’ achievement in scientific concepts, reading comprehension, vocabulary and critical thinking skills.
 I also hope that students will grow socially, emotionally and intellectually.
 My objective is for students to learn their self worth and empowerment to be able to deal with the loss of a brother, friend, or father due to war.

-(Recommended for Reading, Social Studies, and History, grade 8.)
+(Developed for Reading, grade 8; recommended for Reading, Social Studies, and History, grade 8)